GaelL42/boss_voicer/README.md

 Sol Heredit: But you're clearly different.
 Let's see what you have this time...
 Sol Heredit: What is it they say?
 Third time's the charm?
 Let's see if that's true.
 Sol Heredit: To arms!
 Sol Heredit: You might be an incapable fighter, but at least you're persistent.
 Shall we?

+Also has a singular voiceline for Minimus ("Welcome, Grand Champion.") for debugging purposes.
 # Overhead dialogue lines (can appear on every attempt) :
 Sol Heredit: Let's start by testing your footwork.
 Sol Heredit: Not bad.
 Let's try something else...